mazenbesher/sub_player_chrome_extension/README.md

 - [ ] change file
 - [ ] disable
 - [ ] style control (maybe in `css`)
+    - [x] font size
+    - [x] font color

 ## Learn mode
 - [x] multiple languages at the same time
 - [ ] adjust subtitle width according to the number of enabled subtitles

 # Bugs
+- [ ] if subtitle file input is disabled then label must also be disabled
 - [ ] can't override video in `webkit-fullscreen` mode -> can't show subtitle container/holder divs

 # Requirements for build: